Takeshi Kitano

 - Future · Kodai bunmei Misuterī Takeshi no shin sekai nana fushigi dai hyakka as

-- 2025 · AUM: The Cult at the End of the World as Self (archival)
+- 2025 · AUM: The Cult at the End of the World as Self (archive footage)

 - 2020 · Citizen Kitano as Self